danielboots/fytletic/README.md

 * **Products** - Fully functional ecommerce site, with stripe integration, security through stripe, quanity selectors crispy forms and toasts alerting users to bag updates, deletion and manual editing and deleting of products in the bag.

-* **Contact** - Contact form Posts data to the backend Django admin panel where admins are alerted via email using the Google SMTP server.
-The admin panel shows and returns a list of messages with return email addresses.
-The forms are rendered on the front end via crispy form styling and are complete with defensive design to prevent spam.

 * **Gym** - Rendering of custom content and blocks dependent on information provided to the template.
 Carousel and lightbox using if else statements to render infomation only if present.
 Complete with Verification badges for users who have went through a vetting process so that their profiles are legitimate.